kent-hervey/AWT-webpage-playground/README.md

+# Automated Web webpage Testing Playground

-# AngularTourOfHeroes
+## Built from AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 4201` for a dev server.
+Navigate to `http://localhost:4201/`.

+Or, just do npm run start

 The application will automatically reload if you change any of the source files.

 ## Code scaffolding